etwk/blog/content/lists/books.md

 - [ ] Church History in Plain Language
 - [ ] The Destruction of the European Jews
 - [ ] KL: A History of the Nazi Concentration Camps
-- [ ] Postwar: A History of Europe Since 1945 #must
 - [ ] Fascism: A Warning #must
 - [ ] How to Win an Information War: The Propagandist Who Outwitted Hitler #must
 - [ ] The Aryan Jesus: Christian Theologians and the Bible in Nazi Germany
+- [ ] Rise and Kill First: The Secret History of Israel's Targeted Assassinations #must
+- [ ] The Achilles Trap: Saddam Hussein, the C.I.A., and the Origins of America's Invasion of Iraq #must
+- [ ] Memoirs 1925-1950 (George F. Kennan)
+- [ ] Impossible Monsters: Dinosaurs, Darwin and the War Between Science and Religion #must

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life